recursive-beast/rollup-plugin-external-assets/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)][1]

 # rollup-plugin-external-assets
-> Make assets external but include them in the output.
+> A rollup plugin to make assets external but include them in the output.

 ## Installation